chmp/serde_arrow/serde_arrow/Quickstart.md

     IntegerType::UInt32,
     // the data type of the values Box::new(DataType::Utf8),
-    // serde_arrow does not support sorted generating sorted dictionaries false,
+    // serde_arrow does not support sorted dictionaries false,
 );
 ```